Wine collection insurance against theft: comprehensive protection for your valuable wines

 Prevention and Documentation: Active Damage Prevention

 The best protection is a combination of prevention and insurance.
-Since almost half of all burglaries fail, investing in security is worthwhile.
-A professional appraisal is often required for collections valued at over €45,000 and costs between €500 and €1,500, depending on the scope.
-This investment not only secures insurance coverage but also aids in determining value.
-Digital tools, such as dedicated apps, can be a great help in managing your collection.
-They facilitate the continuous updating of your inventory.
-Remember that other specialised insurances also require precise documentation.
+As almost half of all burglaries fail, investing in security is worthwhile.
+A professional valuation is often required for collections valued at €45,000 or more and costs between €500 and €1,500 depending on the scope.
+This investment not only secures insurance cover, but also helps determine value.
+Digital tools such as specialist apps can be a great help when managing your collection.
+These make it easier to keep your inventory continuously up to date.
+Bear in mind that other special insurance policies also require precise documentation.
 The following security measures are particularly effective:

 Storing particularly valuable bottles in a separate wine climate cabinet with a lock

-Regular checks of security precautions
+Regular checking of the security measures

-These measures not only reduce the risk of theft but can also lead to lower insurance premiums.
+These measures not only reduce the risk of theft, but can also lead to lower insurance premiums.

 Act now: Secure your investment professionally